micmejia/bible-dump/AMPC/Matthew/Matt 11.md

-Take My yoke upon you and learn of Me, for I am gentle (meek) and humble (lowly) in heart, and you will find rest ([^r]relief and ease and refreshment and [^s]recreation and blessed quiet) for your souls.
+Take My yoke upon you and learn of Me, for I am gentle (meek) and humble (lowly) in heart, and you will find rest (relief and ease and refreshment and recreation and blessed quiet) for your souls.